harishsantosh/harishrepo/README.md

 # Jags Docker-Driven Blog

-An example Jekyll blog for use with the Jekyll service in [The Docker Book](http://www.dockerbook.com).
+An example Jekyll blog for use with the Jekyll service.

 ## Source